Augmentation Consultation and Physical Exam

 More information about implant types and incisions can be found here: Types of Breast Implants Explained

-Again, all of the decisions you will need to make will be done so with the guidance of Dr. Cruise and his qualified consultants.
+Again, all of the decisions you will need to make will be done so with the guidance of Joseph T Cruise, MD and his qualified consultants.

-If you are ready to move forward with scheduling your breast augmentation consultation with Dr. Cruise, please call our office at 949.446.1421 or visit our contact us page.
+If you are ready to move forward with scheduling your breast augmentation consultation with Joseph T Cruise, MD, please call our office at 949.446.1421 or visit our contact us page.